 What size does Children’s Place go to?

-Children’s Place offer sizes for different departments.
-Here’s a list however if you what actual measurement check out their sizing charts here.
+Children’s Place offers sizes for different departments.
+Here’s a list however if you want actual measurement check out their sizing charts here.

 - Baby sizes up to 24 months